-However, if on any distribution date (after giving effect to the distributions of principal to be made on that distribution date) the outstanding principal balance of the class A-5 notes would be less than its original principal balance, the notional amount of the class A-IO notes will equal the lesser of the outstanding principal balance of the class A-5 notes and the scheduled notional amount determined as described in the above table.
-If on any distribution date the amount of interest payable to the class A-IO notes is not based on their scheduled notional amount for that distribution date, the class A-IO notes also will be entitled to receive a prepayment penalty in an amount equal to the difference between the amount of interest accrued at the class A-IO note interest rate on their scheduled notional amount and the amount of interest distributed to holders of the class A-IO notes under clause (3) below under "Description of the Notes-Distributions and Payments-Distributions from Collection Account."
-Prepayment penalties, together with interest thereon at the class A-IO note interest rate, will be paid as described under clause (16) below under "Description of the Notes-Distributions and Payments-Distributions from Collection Account."
+However, if on any distribution date up to and including the distribution date in March 2012 (after giving effect to the distributions of principal to be made on that distribution date), the outstanding principal balance of the class A-4 notes would be less than the original principal balance of the class A-4 notes would be less than the original principal balance of the class A-4 notes, the notional amount of the class A-IO notes will equal such outstanding principal balance.
+If on any such distribution date the amount of interest payable to the class A-IO notes is not based on their initial notional amount, the class A-IO notes also will be entitled to receive a prepayment penalty in an amount equal to the difference between the amount of interest accrued at the class A-IO note interest rate on their initial notional amount and the amount of interest distributed to holders of the class A-IO notes under clause (3) below under "Description of the Notes-Distributions and Payments-Distributions from Collection Account."
+Prepayment penalties, together with interest thereon at the class A-IO note interest rate, will be paid as described under clause (15) below under "Description of the Notes-Distributions and Payments-Distributions from Collection Account."

-Interest due for any interest period for the offered notes (other than the class A-IO notes) will be determined based on the actual number of days in the interest period over a 360-day year.
-Interest due for any interest period for the class A-IO notes will be determined based on 30 days over a 360-day year.
-Interest on the notes will accrue from and including the closing date or from the most recent distribution date to but excluding the current distribution date and will be payable to the holders of the notes on each distribution date.
-Based on the expected closing date, for the initial interest period, the class A-IO notes will receive 59 days of interest.
+Interest due on each distribution date for the offered notes (other than the class A-IO notes) will accrue from the previous distribution date (or in the case of the first distribution date, from the closing date) to but excluding the current distribution date, based on the actual number of days in the interest period and a 360-day year.
+Interest due on each distribution date for the class A-IO notes will accrue from the 25th day of the prior month (or in the case of the first distribution date, from the closing date) to but excluding the 25th day of the current month, based on 30-day months and a 360-day year.
+Based on the expected closing date, for the initial interest period, the class A-IO notes will receive 77 days of interest.